Neanderthals Ate Plants, Nuts, and Fat — Not Just Meat

 Could Neanderthals survive on a meat-only diet?

 Researchers believe that Neanderthals would not have survived on meat alone if their physiology resembled that of modern humans.
-This is quite possible, says Bocherens.
-The issue is that consuming excessive amounts of protein without sufficient fats and carbohydrates, which provide most of our energy, can lead to a fatal condition known as protein poisoning.
+That is quite possible, says Bocherens.
+The issue is that eating excessive amounts of protein without sufficient fat and carbohydrates, which provide most of our energy, can lead to a fatal condition known as protein poisoning.

 Scientists argue that fat was the saving grace for Neanderthals.
-In Germany, at their 125,000-year-old site, researchers found evidence that our distant relatives systematically broke animal bones to extract fat from the marrow.
+In Germany, at a 125,000-year-old site, researchers found evidence that Neanderthals systematically broke animal bones to extract fat from the marrow.
 Another likely source of fat was animal brains.

 stone tools